 #1 Make sure they’re qualified

-📌 Finding a counsellor or therapist who is registered with a membership organisation means you’ll find someone who is qualified and required to meet certain ethical standards.
+📌 Speaking to a counsellor or therapist who is registered with a membership organisation means you’ll find someone who is qualified and required to meet certain ethical standards.

 I’m registered with the BACP (counsellors and psychotherapists), but there are others such as the UKCP and BABCP.
 You could also search directories who check credentials such as Counselling Directory, Psychology Today and the Black and Asian Therapists Network.
 These often include more search categories if you are looking for something specific; for example, a therapist who is LGBT+ affirmative.